 Finding out that your loved one is the victim of abuse or neglect at the hands of someone you should trust can devastate you.
 After the abuse, it can be difficult to understand the proper steps to take to protect your loved one.

-At the Dolman Law Group, we understand this is a difficult time for you and your family.
-Your loved one’s safety and your peace of mind is our number one priority.
+At Dolman Law Group, we understand this is a difficult time for you and your family.
+Your loved one’s safety and your peace of mind are our number one priorities.
 Our experienced legal team will help guide you through the process and can help you find alternative care for your family member.
 We treat each client with care and compassion and will fight aggressively to make sure your voice is heard.